In collaboration with the Foundation Fighting Blindness and InformedDNA.

 - Describe the updated panel and its strengths

 - Outline data privacy and data sharing policies of the My Retina Tracker Program

 - Explain the genetic counseling services included in the program

 - Discuss the associated patient registry and the benefits of enrolling

 Unable to attend live?
 By registering, you will receive a link to a recording of the webinar for you to watch at your convenience.

-Karmen Trzupek, MS, CGC is the director of Ocular and Rare Disease Genetics Services at InformedDNA.
-She is a certified genetic counselor since 2005 and holds a MS in Genetic Counseling from Northwestern University.
+Karmen Trzupek, MS, CGC is the director of ocular and rare disease genetics services at InformedDNA.
+She has been a certified genetic counselor since 2005 and holds an MS in genetic counseling from Northwestern University.
 Karmen is passionate about increasing access to genetic services for patients with rare genetic diseases.

 Ben Shaberman is the Vice President of Science Communications at the Foundation Fighting Blindness.
 Ben has been communicating retinal disease science and research for the Foundation for nearly 18 years.
 He presents the latest news on emerging therapies at local and national events for patients and families and conducts a variety of science education activities for staff and constituents.
 Ben hosts the Eye on the Cure podcast series which is available on most major podcast platforms.
 In addition, he reports on the latest research advancements for the Foundation’s electronic and print publications.
 Ben also enjoys working with constituents one-on-one to help them understand their retinal disease and the research underway that may benefit them.
 Ben has written three books – Retina Boy, Jerry’s Vegan Women, and The Vegan Monologues – all published by Loyola University (Maryland).
 He earned a Master of Arts in writing from Johns Hopkins University, a Master of Science in systems management from the University of Maryland, and a Bachelor of Science in computer information science from Cleveland State University.